-Phytosanitary terms used in this PRA are defined in ISPM 5 (FAO 2009).
+Phytosanitary terms used in this PRA are defined in ISPM 5: Glossary of phytosanitary terms (FAO 2009).

 3.1 Stage 1: Initiation

 The initiation of a risk analysis involves identifying the reason for the PRA and the identification of the pest(s) and pathway(s) that should be considered for risk analysis in relation to the identified PRA area.